LeCarterTimes/LeCarterTimes.github.io/articlefive.md

 # Journal 04

 #### hi!
-Thanks for clicking this article, I will be talking about some very exciting things!
-First off, I have created a brand new youtube channel, LeCarterTimes!
+Thanks for clicking this article, I will be talking about some very exciting things!First off, I have created a brand new youtube channel, LeCarterTimes!
 If you are interested in diy, politics, cooking or anything else in that vein, check it out!
 Second off, i have acquired some new music, and third off, i have made another crack at the impossible cornbread problem.

 “Something amazing has happened” I say, “what is it?
 I AM DYING to know! ” and I say, " I learned a song called perot!”
 I say, and you, in complete and utter awe, start bowing down to me.
 But in all seriousness though, I did learn a song called perot.
 It's a short little song, and I'll be posting it on my youtube channel as well as a tutorial for how to sing it soon.